kpoloney/create_aip/README.md

 - `--larkm` requires the base url of the larkm host.
 - `--objects` is the location of either a single file or folder to be processed or a directory of objects to process.
 - `--single_obj` if minting an ARK for only one object, set this argument to "True" if the `--objects` argument is not a single file.
-Otherwise, all items within a single folder will each be given an ARK.
+Otherwise, all items within the directory will each be given an ARK.

+Refer to the [Local workflow Document](https://github.com/kpoloney/aip_spec/blob/main/local_workflow.md) to ensure the ERC metadata is included correctly.
+If the script cannot locate or parse the minimum metadata, the ARK will not be minted.

 ## Local Objects